 Jude also mentors CEOs.
 Her last CEO position was as CEO of Brisbane City Council for 10 years.
-She led the Council with its $2.6B annual budget, 9000 employees and delivering infrastructure projects, bus and ferry services, regulatory and other municipal services for 1.2M people.
-Infrastructure projects included $2.7B Clem7 tunnel, steering committee chair for the feasibility stage of Airport Link, the Green Bridge, and Go Between bridge.
+She led the Council with its $2.6 billion annual budget, 9,000 employees as it delivered infrastructure projects, bus and ferry services, regulatory and other municipal services for 1.2 million people.
+Infrastructure projects included the $2.7 billion Clem7 tunnel, the feasibility stage of Airport Link, the Green Bridge, and Go Between Bridge.

-Bill Kusznirczuk is a leading Urban and Regional Planner in Australia.
+Bill Kusznirczuk is a leading urban and regional planner in Australia.

-He has extensive experience and knowledge in all aspects of planning, building, property development and how cities, rural and regional areas should look in the future.
+He has extensive experience and knowledge spanning over 35 years in all aspects of planning, building, property development and how cities, regional and rural areas should look in the future.

 Bill is an Australian Day Ambassador to Victoria.

 AM BA, Monash University; Grad Dip of Education, Monash University; Grad Dip Town & Regional Planning, University of Melbourne; MA (Town Planning), Victoria University; LFPIA